Skip to main content

 Saving from 5% to 20% on a $700,000 property means finding an extra $105,000.
 At $2,000 a month in savings, that takes roughly 4 to 5 years.

 In those years, property prices may rise.
-If the market grows 5% a year, that $700,000 property is $850,000 in 4 years.
+In a scenario where the market grows 5% a year, that $700,000 property is $850,000 in 4 years.
 Your 20% target just moved from $140,000 to $170,000.
-You are chasing a target that is moving away from you.
+Growth varies by location and period, and some markets have stayed flat or declined over similar periods.
+But the risk of a moving target is real.

 This is not a reason to rush.
 It is a reason to run the numbers with a deposit tracker and talk to a broker.